XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 ### The gradient of reward and the religion within

 What people pursue is often not the absolute value of Reward (e.g., 100 yuan), but the **gradient of Reward** (the sense of growth from having no money to having money).
-It is exactly this sense of hope (Hope) that “things are getting better,” i.e., **the n-th derivative of the Reward Function being positive**, that drives humans forward.
+It is exactly this sense of hope that "things are getting better," i.e., **the n-th derivative of the Reward Function being positive**, that drives humans forward.

 We can use an **intuitive analogy** (rather than a strict mathematical model) to describe this "sense of hope":